Protected Profits Won’t Protect You From This Scam

 Quick Summary of Protected Profits with Justin Stine

-Pros: You aren't subjected to the usual Fiverr actors posting fake reviews.
+The Good: You aren't subjected to the usual Fiverr actors posting fake reviews.

-Cons: You hear Justin go on and on about his life story, including a math award, employment with Goldman Sachs, then some sort of neurological breakdown that resulted in him developing Protected Profits.
+The Bad: You hear Justin go on and on about his life story, including a math award, employment with Goldman Sachs, then some sort of neurological breakdown that resulted in him developing Protected Profits.

-Our Recommendation: Steer clear of this neurological breakdown resulting in a scam mess.
+The Bottom Line: Steer clear of this neurological breakdown resulting in a scam mess.
 Click here to learn how to build a real business instead.

 The Protected Profits sales video starts out with some rather bold claims.
 For example, you are led to believe that you’ll soon be earning $2,000 each and every day due to a “secret hedge fund trick.”
 You’re also told that you’ll never lose a trade again.
 Protected Profits even makes it seem that you’ll be earning at least $20K/month: